google/WebFundamentals/src/content/en/ilt/pwa/e-commerce-lab-3-paymentrequest-api.md

 The gulp command automatically opens the e-commerce app in the browser.
 When the page opens, unregister the service worker and refresh the page.

-The PaymentsRequest API is not yet supported in Chrome on Desktop, so you'll need an Android device to test the code.
+The PaymentRequest API is not yet supported in Chrome on Desktop, so you'll need an Android device to test the code.
 Follow the instructions in the  [Access Local Servers](/web/tools/chrome-devtools/remote-debugging/local-server) article to set up port forwarding on your Android device.
 This lets you host the e-commerce app on your phone.

 Once you have the app running on your phone, add some items to your cart and go through the checkout process.
-The PaymentRequest UI displays when you click __Checkout__.
+The `PaymentRequest` UI displays when you click __Checkout__.